mkoslacz/minimal-mistakes/_posts/2017-02-08-moviper--the-android-viper-library.markdown

 - View: displays what the Presenter wants and relays user input back to the Presenter. (exactly the same as above)
 - Interactor: contains the data read/write and preprocessing logic - all of the api and db calls go here.
-- Presenter: contains the buisness logic: reacts to user input, ie translating it to the interactor and routing calls, decides what to display on the view, validates the data in the business usecases sense (ie username can't be empty).
+- Presenter: contains the business logic: reacts to user input, translating it to the interactor and routing calls, decides what to display on the view, validates the data in the business usecases sense (ie username can't be empty).
-- Entity: data objects that are used in the app business logic, independent from a data handling and view implementation.
+- Entity: data objects that are used in the app business logic, independent from the data handling and view implementation.
 - Routing: contains all system-related logic.
 You can alternatively call it "System".
-It manages navigation, screen transitions, scheduling notifications, etc.
+It manages navigation, screen transitions, notifications scheduling, etc.

-Mentioned division allows us to create modular, testable, clean and neat code.
+Mentioned division allows us to create a modular, testable, clean and neat code.
 Now we know where to put our stuff, so let's begin to code!

-**Important!** Moviper allows you to handle orientation changes in the very easy way and publish results from background thread after recreating view but now, for simplicity, please mark our activity to be in a blocked, portrait orientation by adding the `android:screenOrientation="portrait"` line to its entry in the `AndroidManifest.xml` file as below.
+**Important!** Moviper allows you to handle orientation changes in the very easy way and publish results from background thread after recreating view, but now, for simplicity, please mark our activity to be in a blocked, portrait orientation by adding the `android:screenOrientation="portrait"` line to its entry in the `AndroidManifest.xml` file as below.
 Handling orientation changes in Moviper will be covered in the later posts.
 {: .notice--warning}

 ```xml